 Name of the responsible official;

+Whether the fleet owner opts into the ZEV Milestones Option of section 2013.6 as described in section 2013(e); and

-Identify whether the fleet owner is a waste or wastewater fleet owner as defined in section 2013.6(b) if using the ZEV Milestones Option of section 2013.6.
+Identify whether the fleet owner is a waste or wastewater fleet owner as defined in section 2013(b) if using the ZEV Milestones Option of section 2013.6.

 Vehicle Information.
-The fleet owner must report the following information for each vehicle in the California fleet:
+The fleet owner shall report the following information for each vehicle in the California fleet:

 VIN;